Pi Coding Agent: The Minimal, Extensible AI Agent Stack for Serious Developers

 - Extension system: OpenClaw adds custom extensions for platform-specific features

-- Session persistence: JSONL tree format means conversations survive restarts
+- Session persistence: the JSONL tree format means conversations survive restarts

 - Minimal footprint: Pi's tiny core means fast startup and low memory usage